Causes of Infertility:

-- Sexually transmitted disease: STD’s like syphilis, Chlamydia, gonorrhoea have a negative effect on the fertility.
+- Sexually transmitted disease: STD’s like syphilis, Chlamydia, gonorrhea have a negative effect on the fertility.

 - Cancer treatments: if any of the partners is suffering from cancer, the radiotherapy or chemotherapy might render them infertile.

-- Smoking and alcohol: smoking and alcohol consumption in females as well as males has a negative impact on the fertility.
+- Smoking and alcohol: smoking and alcohol consumption in females, as well as males, have a negative impact on the fertility.

 - General diseases: diseases like Diabetes and thyroid problem may affect the fertility.

 - Hormonal problems: abnormal levels of hypothalamic and pituitary hormones in the brain can also affect fertility.

 - Lifestyle disorders: obesity can lead to problems infertility in both males and females.

 - Psychological problems: stress is also an important factor to be considered while diagnosing the cause of infertility.

 - Cancer of reproductive organs: it may make the patient infertile.

 - Advanced age: As the age of the female advances, the number of good quality eggs in her ovary decrease, this makes it difficult for her to conceive.